Port of Novorossiysk: Military harbour

 Novorossiysk Naval Base was established by the Bolsheviks in 1920.
 During the Russian Civil War its fleet fought the White Army in Crimea and Transcaucasia.
 Active development of the base was stimulated by the deterioration of the political environment.
 In the years of the World War II Novorossiysk served as a stronghold for the occupied Sevastopol and Odesa, its marines took part in the Battle of the Kerch Peninsula and ensured the evacuation.
 After the war Sevastopol became the main base for the Soviet Navy's Black Sea Fleet and Novorossiysk military base was discontinued.
 The bay was reassigned as an administrative naval area.
 Later the USSR Ministry of Fisheries anchored there its submarine fleet and survey ships, consecutively the bay was renamed into ‘Geoport’.

 During the late Soviet period Black Sea Navy Fleet forces were allocated in the Georgian SSR and Ukrainian SSR with bases in Sevastopol, Odesa, Batumi, and Poti.
 The dissolution of the Soviet Union brought up a question of headquarters relocation to Novorossiysk.
 In September 1994 Novorossiysk Naval area was reestablished, three years later it was officially reorganised into Novorossiysk Naval Base.

-At the ongoing Russo-Ukrainian War a Ukrainian USV attacked the Russian Navy ship Olenegorsky Gornyak at the night to the 4th of August 2023 at the port.
+During the Russo-Ukrainian War a Ukrainian USV attacked the Russian Navy ship Olenegorsky Gornyak at the night to 4 August 2023 at the port.
 The vessel that normally operates in the Barents Sea is part of Russias Northern Fleet.
 According to Ukraine, the operation was carried out by Ukraine's security service, SBU with a sea drone carrying 450 kilograms of TNT.